dragosconst/neMag/README.md

 ## Unit testing
-We wrote 20 unit tests, that cover a range of features present in our application.
+We wrote 20 unit tests that cover a range of features present in our application.
 We used the default framework for Visual Basic, which is MSTest.
 Due to the fact that our application is heavily dependent on a database connection, we used a mocking library, Moq, to write almost all the tests. <br/><br/>
 The tests are written following the usual conventions for unit testing.